ManonD30/ProjetTER/README.md

 ## Working directory

 The working directory (i.e.: /srv/yam-gui) is the place where the ontologies and alignments are stored on the server.
-It should have a read, write and execute accessible for everyone and the followings diretories in it: ontologies and save
+It should have a read, write and execute accessible for everyone and the followings directories in it: ontologies and save

 ```bash
 mkdir /srv/yam-gui/ontologies